netarchivesuite/webdanica/workflow_install.md

 # Installation and configuration of the automatic workflow

+## What is the automatic-workflow

-The automatic workflow takes care of the analysis of the harvested files on the basis of harvestlog written by the webapp to a common directory (e.g. /home/harvestLogs).
+The automatic workflow takes care of the analysis of the harvested files on the basis of harvestlogs written by the webapp to a common directory.
+This directory is defined by the webdanica setting settings.harvesting.harvestlogDir (e.g. /home/harvestLogs).

-There is two scripts, one that automatically takes the available harvestlogs from the common directory, and processes the harvestlogs one by one, and one takes a harvestlog as argument and then processes the harvestlog:
- * webdanica-analysis-cron.sh
- * webdanica-analysis-manual.sh
+One script executes the entire automatic-workflow, i.e. the 'webdanica-analysis-cron.sh'.
+There is also a 'webdanica-analysis-manual.sh script, that takes one harvestlog, and does the analysis on that harvestlog alone.

-These scripts both include a common file setenv.sh which must be configured correctly before enabling the harvesting workflow, and enabling the cronjobs:
+Both these scripts both include a common file 'setenv.sh' which must be configured correctly before enabling the harvesting workflow and the cronjobs:
 ```
 WORKFLOW_USER_HOME=/home/test
 WEBDANICA_VERSION=1.0.0